mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 > That night, in the third watch, holding a candle he secretly wrote the verse on the wall of the South corridor, to show what his mind had seen.

-So finally he decided to write the poem on the wall of the corridor, instead of giving his poem directly to the Fifth Patriarch.
+So finally he decided to write the poem on the wall of the corridor instead of giving his poem directly to the Fifth Patriarch.
 Because thirteen times he tried but he couldn’t do it.
 So that’s why he decided in that way.

 #### 47:57